iiasa/message_ix/doc/reporting.rst

 - ``addon out``    = ``output`` × ``addon ACT``
 - ``addon potential`` = ``addon up`` × ``addon ACT``, the maximum potential activity by add-on technology.
 - ``price emission``, the model variable ``PRICE_EMISSION`` broadcast across emission species (`e`) *and* technologies (`t`) rather than types (`type_emission`, `type_tec`).

-.. tip:: Use :meth:`~.Computer.full_key` to retrieve the full-dimensionality :class:`Key` for any of these quantities.

 Other added keys include: